department-of-veterans-affairs/va.gov-team/products/ask-va/design/Similarities and differences between categories.md

 Last updated by @tygindraux: October 23, 2023

 This document summarizes patterns in the designs of the Ask VA form by calling out similarities (and differences) between categories.
+It is intended to be helpful for our engineers as they start building.

 ## Model categories